privacyidea/privacyidea/doc/application_plugins/index.rst

 If you want to disable certificate validation, which you should not do in a productive environment, you can use the parameter ``nosslverify``.

+A new parameter ``cacerts=`` lets you define a CA Cert-Bundle file, that contains the trusted certificate authorities in PEM format.

 The default behaviour is to trigger an online authentication request.
 If the request was successful, the user is logged in.
 If the request was done with a token defined for offline authentication, than